-C1.1.1 Backnumber Control
+C1.1.1 Backnumber Control (refer to section 6.1)

 Athletes have to bring both judogi (white and blue) for an unofficial control for the IJF official label (obligatory), judogi brand (obligatory), national emblem, advertising and backnumber.
 This service will start 30 minutes before the unofficial weigh-in.
 Only if the judogi are compliant with the IJF rules will sponsor labels be given.